This section covers Research Assistantships (RA) and Teaching Assistantships (TA).

 Q: Can I do private consulting/tutoring work for other UW departments in addition to my RA?

-A: This depends on precisely where the money to pay you is coming from, and should always be discussed first with our Payroll Coordinator.
+A: This depends on precisely where the money to pay you is coming from, and should always be discussed first with the Payroll Coordinator.

 Q: Can I have a summer internship?

 A: Internships can provide wonderful professional learning experiences and we can often accommodate them.
-Each case is individual and must be discussed with the Graduate Program Director as well as the RA supervisor and academic advisor.
+Each case is individual and must be discussed with the Graduate Program Director, academic advisor and RA supervisor (if applicable)

 Q: I'm unhappy with my RA or TA or Training Grant.
 What should I do?

-A: Always try to discuss the situation first with your RA supervisor/TA instructor.
-If the problems/issues cannot be resolved, please contact the GPA right away so we can work with you to resolve the situation.
+A: Always try to discuss the situation first with your RA supervisor/TA instructor/TG Director.
+Also, please contact the GPA for a confidential conversation so we can work with you to resolve the situation.

 Q: This is my first RA.
 What are the expectations?